syncfusion-content/ej2-angular-docs/ej2-angular/document-editor/collaborative-editing/using-dot-net.md

   this.connection.onclose(async () => {
     if (this.connection && this.connection.state === HubConnectionState.Disconnected) {
       alert('Connection lost.
-Please relod the browser to continue.');
+Please reload the browser to continue.');
     }
   });
 }